Midtown Greenway: Today

 The Greenway consists of two one-way bike lanes and one two-way walking path, though they are combined in some places with space constrictions.
 Because of the historic nature of the corridor, it cannot easily be widened or modified.

 The Greenway starts near a Lake Street overpass, and continues to the Kenilworth Trail junction.
 It turns due east, and crosses Dean Parkway on a bridge.
 It goes in between Bde Maka Ska and Lake of the Isles. it passes over a channel and parkway connecting the two lakes on separate bridges.
 It has three at grade intersections, at James, Irving, and Humboldt Avenues.
 It goes into a trench, and passes under 37 bridges, with 20 (as of 2019) of them being built in 1916 or earlier.
 It has an at-grade junction with 28th Street, and then crosses Hiawatha Avenue on the Martin Olav Sabo Bridge.
 The trail continues east, and crosses Minnehaha Avenue at-grade.
 It continues east and crosses local streets.
 It crosses over 31st Avenue, and 36th Avenue, and passes north of Brackett Park.
 It then leaves the railroad grade and terminates at West River Parkway.

-To the west the Greenway connects directly to what was called the Southwest LRT Trail, named after the future light rail with which it will share right-of-way, but is now called the South Cedar Lake Trail overseen by Three Rivers Park District.
+To the west the Greenway connects directly to what was called the Southwest LRT Trail, named after the future Metro Green Line Extension with which it will share right of way, but is now called the South Cedar Lake Trail overseen by Three Rivers Park District.
 It also connects to the Kenilworth Trail (which in turn connects to the North Cedar Lake Trail) providing access to downtown Minneapolis and the western suburbs.
 At its approximate center, on the west side of Sabo bridge the Greenway connects to Little Earth Trail and the surrounding community, and on the east side of the bridge it connects to Hiawatha LRT Trail that reaches Downtown East and Minnehaha Regional Park at each respective end.
 To the east, the Greenway connects to West River Parkway, a segment of the Grand Rounds Scenic Byway that runs along the Mississippi River.

 The Freewheel Bike Center, consisting of a bike store and repair shop, as well as shower and locker facilities, opened in May 2008 at the Midtown Exchange near where the Greenway intersects Chicago Avenue, but closed.
 In 2023, Venture Bikes opened a bike store with similar amenities in the same location.

 Bike traffic on the Greenway has increased 261% between 2003 and 2011.